leonp84/code-institute-project-4/README.md

 ## Archive Tasks

-The software design simplified the completion of tasks by assuming that any task in the final board column (regardless of column name) is considered completed.
+The software design simplifies the completion of tasks by assuming that any task in the final board column (regardless of column name) is considered completed.
 Subtask completion is not required.

 This is also made clear to the user when creating or editing boards.
 Tasks in the final column then get a visual update to indicate its completed status, and upon opening completed tasks users are presented with the option to archive a task.